Research & Grant Policy

 Research Review Committee (RRC)

-Scientist members of the RRC are volunteers appointed for a three-year term that may, at the discretion of the Trust Board, be extended for a further two years.
+Scientist members of the RRC are volunteers appointed for a three-year term that may, at the discretion of the Trust Board, be extended for a further three years.
 Scientists can apply to be appointed to the RRC by completing the RRC Member’s Form available on LMRUK’s website.

 Members of the RRC must: